Compliance with Corporate Governance Code

 Principle 4: Risk Management

-The principal risks and uncertainties affecting the Group are set out on page 18 of the Annual Report along with the potential impact and how these risks are mitigated.
+The principal risks and uncertainties affecting the Group are set out on page 24 and 25 of the Annual Report along with the potential impact and how these risks are mitigated.

 The risk management committee owns and manages all risk registers for the Group.
 The risk management committee meets once a month to identify, assess and manage the risks faced by the Group.
 The risk management committee reports back to the Board their findings and the Board will assess to ensure the control systems in place are effective.